-There would be no other costs you would need to pay, however our charges do not extend to any work needed to commence insolvency proceedings.
-We will discuss the costs with you at that stage if this is required.
+There would be no other costs you would need to pay, however our charges do not extend to any work needed to commence insolvency proceedings and if this is required we will discuss the costs with you at that stage.

 Why use a solicitor?

 - There is a legal procedure to be followed when recovering outstanding debt.

 - A solicitor can use specific methods of debt recovery that are unavailable to individuals.

 - A solicitor can represent you in court if necessary.

 Why Watson Woodhouse?